openbaton/docs/docs/vnf-dependencies.md

 ## Inter-VNF dependencies - practical example (Generic VNFM)

-For a more detailed example of usage of inter-VNF dependencies, you could read the following [tutorial][vnf-depenendencies-generic]
+For a more detailed example of usage of inter-VNF dependencies, you can read the following [tutorial][vnf-dependencies-generic].

 [network-service-dependency]:images/network-service-dependency.png